-We may occasionally send you (or anyone else receiving a pension from the RMSPS) a declaration form to complete and have witnessed.
+We may occasionally send you, or anyone else receiving a pension from us, a declaration form to complete and have witnessed.
 The form is to check that you are still entitled to receive your RMSPS pension.
-If you do receive a form, please complete and return it as soon as possible or payment of your pension could be delayed.
+If you do receive a form, you should complete and return it as soon as possible or payment of your pension could be delayed.